United States : Safety by City

 You can immerse yourself in its vibrant art scene with the largest free arts festival in the US (Artscape) that is held every year in July.

 You can also visit a renowned art museum American Visionary Arts Museum, dedicated to alternative art, and the Maryland Institute College of Art as well as the Peabody Institute of Johns Hopkins.

 Finally, when you’re done lifting yourself culturally, go out and have a taste of Baltimore’s nightlife and its friendly and warm people and we guarantee you’ll have a great time.

 OVERALL RISK : MEDIUM

-Baltimore is generally safe for tourists, though there are some neighborhoods that are best avoided.
-Crime that does occur is mainly between members of street gangs or individuals who know each other, and in areas that are of no interest to visitors.
+Baltimore is generally safe for tourists, though some neighborhoods are best avoided.
+A crime that does occur is mainly between members of street gangs or individuals who know each other, and in areas that are of no interest to visitors.
 Avoid sketchy neighborhoods and take normal precaution measures.

 TRANSPORT & TAXIS RISK : MEDIUM